CoqueiroS/CADIn/README.md

 ```
 **R - Packages**

 There are two packages (`ggplot2` and `outliers`).
-Both are installed from the CADIn.
-They can be installed before.
+Both are installed from the CADIn, but they can be installed before.
 For this, open the R (software).
 ```
 install.packages("<insert package name here>")
 ```